Anton Teutenberg

 Ferdinand Anton Nicolaus Teutenberg (4 December 1840 - 2 October 1933) was a New Zealand stonemason, carver, engraver, medallist and jeweller.
 He was born in Hüsten, Germany, in 1840.
 Teutenberg was the son of a gunsmith, who worked for Frederick William IV of Prussia.
 Teutenberg was taught masonry and carving techniques by his father.

-When Teutenberg visited New Zealand in 1866, he worked on carvings that became part of the Auckland High Court and Pitt Street Methodist Church, after a chance meeting with architects Amos and Taylor.
+When Teutenberg visited New Zealand in 1866, he worked on carvings that became part of the Auckland High Court and Pitt Street Church, after a chance meeting with architects Amos and Taylor.